 Cape Akrotiri is the place I chose as my home in Crete.
 The area is conveniently close to the center of Chania, yet far enough to avoid it if you feel like spending some time away from the summer crowds.
 All good reasons to include it as one of the best places to see in Crete.

 There are plenty of things to discover in Akrotiri, including three magnificent monasteries open to the public.
 Akrotiri also hosts the Tombs of Venizelos in one of the parks with the best views of the old town.
 But more than anything else, the Akrotiri Peninsula boasts some remarkable beaches.
 One of them, for instance, made all their way to Instagram and went from being practically unknown to one of the hottest spots to see on the island, Seitan Limania.

 The peninsula is also famous for Stavros beach, which was a Hollywood set for the Oscar-awarded film Zorba the Greek.
 Other beaches still remain unspoiled, such as the beaches of Loutraki, Kalathas, and Tersanas.

 18. Visit the Botanical Park & Gardens of Crete

-Countless of flowers, trees, and bushes.
-Gardens with berries, grapes, citrus, exotic plants and native species are part of this walk surrounded by the most stunning expression of nature.
+Countless flowers, trees, and bushes.
+Gardens with berries, grapes, citrus, exotic plants, and native species are part of this walk surrounded by the most stunning expression of nature.

 Get acquainted with over 150 types of fruit trees, as well as herbs and medicinal plants that have been used on the island for centuries.